zeldaret/oot/docs/BUILDING_CYGWIN.md

 Run the installer and follow the steps to install a cygwin terminal.

 After the "choose a download site" step, a window will pop up which will allow you to select pacakges.
-Unlike a normal linux distrobution, you must install pacakges from this interface within the setup program.
+Unlike a normal linux distribution, you must install pacakges from this interface within the setup program.
 To install a package you can change View from "Pending" to "Full".
 Then you can enter a package name to search.
 After finding the package you want, change the "Skip" drop down to the version you want to install.